 This post is offered with my gratefulness, admiration and veneration at the sacred feet of Swami Shri Nityananda of Ganeshpuri whose birth anniversary falls today on 30th Nov.
 These two photos were taken in the temple of Swami Nityananda which is above the multiple caves in Kanhangad in Kerala during my visit in Nov lately.

-And after reading these thought provoking lines, focus your mind on where it should be-always inwards.
-After finishing the God given seva or service in the day bring your attention to the heart repeatedly, the centre where the Lord dwells .
+After reading these thought provoking lines, focus your mind on where it should be-always inwards.
+After finishing the God given seva or service in the day bring your attention to the heart repeatedly, the centre where the Lord dwells.
 If you practice this, the mind in spite of doing various activities in the day or at night will be in a reposed state, calmness shall prevail throughout the day and you shall remain in equilibrium and symmetry of mind.

 In the middle of 27th Nov night, I unexpectedly fell in a transcendental state and I saw dense Divine Light in my third eye.
 To remove my doubts if that was normal light from somewhere, I stayed in a quiet state.
 The Light became larger and denser and I became absolutely motionless to be able to absorb it as much as I could at that fortunate time.
 Seldom do I see such intense Light and to my good fate it lingered for time enough for me to recognize its purity and quality.
 After this sight, I saw a cave on a small mountain.
 The cave soon showed the same intense Divine Light which I had seen a moment ago and soon the picture became very obvious.